School of Film and Animation

 The film and animation (BFA) degree offers options in animation and film production, with the curriculum supplying an experience unlike any other that spans the entire creative spectrum.
 The unique motion picture science (BS) program produces graduates who may not be artists directly involved in the motion picture industry but support the field with the science- and engineering-based education they receive.
 In the program, students learn how to address complex motion imaging workflow issues.

-Learn more about the Film and Animation BFA programMotion picture science is a creative, innovative degree that combines engineering with the arts to inspire innovation in feature film, television, and animation production.
+Learn more about the Film and Animation BFA programMotion picture science combines imaging science and engineering with the arts to inspire innovation in feature film, television, and animation production.

-Learn more about the Motion Picture Science BS programDevelop and refine your creative approach as you produce innovative and artistic cinema.
+Learn more about the Motion Picture Science BS programRIT's film production BFA develops and refines your creative approach as you produce innovative and artistic cinema.

 Learn more about the Production Option - Film and Animation BFA programGraduate Programs